hamidreza-s/NanoChat/README.md

 =====

 NanoChat is a peer to peer chat application that can be used inside command line.
-It is totally server-less and every NanoChat peer can discover other peers in the same subnet without having the network address of them in advance.
+It is totally server-less and every peer can discover other peers in the same subnet without having the network address of them in advance.

 It can be compiled and works on both **Linux** and **OSX** system platforms.